brandonmichaelhunter/UMASAV/Day_1/Programming_Languages.md

 - Reads your code and tries to figure out the words within your source code.`

-- Next, the compiler verifies the grammar (or syntax) in your source code by organizing your source code into `parse tree`.
+- Next, the compiler verifies the grammar (or syntax) in your source code by organizing your source code into a `parse tree`.

 - Next, the compiler records all the variables, functions and classes (and other related items) that the computer needs to keep track in your program.

-- Then finally the compiler `traverses` the tree and figures identifies which machine code that would effectly do the same thing as your source code.
+- Then finally the compiler `traverses` the tree and identifies which machine code that would effectly do the same thing as your source code.
 This is the part where it translate your code into machine code.

   - *Note - there's a little more that goes on before the source code is compiled into machine code.*

-- If the compiler reports no errors with your code, then the compiler completes the process by creating an executalbe program that you can run on your computer.
+- If the compiler does not identify any errors with your code, then the compiler completes the process by either
+  - Creating an executalbe program that you can run on your computer or
+  - Running your program automatically.

 - If errors are found, by the compiler, within your source code, meaning mispelling of words or the incorrect use of a keyword or other errors, then the compiler will stop and return the errors back to your IDE.

-One more thing we need to discuss before we end this section.
-Compilers vs Interpreters.

-Programming languages are also divided into compiler languages vs interpreter languages.

-Here's the difference:

-- Compilers take the entire source code, translate the source code into binary code (or object code) then the code can be directly executed by the computer.

-- Interpreters translate your souce code line by line when you run the program.
-Python is consider and interpreter language because it uses an interpreter to run your source code.

-- `Which one do you think runs slower?` The compiler or the interpreter.

 ## Lets Recap
+- We discussed
-- We discuss what is programming. `Programming is ?` It's the mental process of thinking up instructions to give to a machine (like a computer).
+  - What is programming..... `Programming is` the mental process of thinking up instructions to give to a machine (like a computer).
-- We discussed who can program...Anyone all you need is a computer with an editor (IDE) and install the necessary software to code and compile in the programming language you select.
+  - Who can programm.....Anyone....
+  - How can we get started with programming.....An editor like notepad or development editor like visual code and select a program language you want to learn and get started.
-- We discussed some concepts of programming such syntax, semantics, terms such as literals, expressions, variables, data types functions and classes, and then data structures, alogrithims and then compilers.
+  - `Building Blocks` of programming which include topics such as syntax, semantics, literals, expressions, varaibles, data types, errors, debugging, compilers and more...
-- We discussed compilers, what they are and how they work from high level point of view.
+  - Finished with compilers and interpreters and how they work.....

 For those that are curious provided below are some resources that goes over what we reviewed today in further details.
 Check them out when you get a chance.